 In this section, we will give the proof of Theorem \ref{singular}.
 The proof is very similar to the proof of Theorem \ref{dim3}.
-For some lemmas and propositions in this section, we will only give a sketch of the proof, and point out the necessary modifications of the corresponding proofs in Section \ref{sectiondim3}.
+For some lemmas and propositions in this section, we will only give a sketch of the proof, and point out necessary modifications of the corresponding proofs in Section \ref{sectiondim3}.

-In the proof of the nonLERFness of $M_1\cup_{S^1}M_2$, we actually only use properties of hyperbolic $3$-manifolds for $M_1$, and do not have much requirement for $M_2$.
-So we will state some more general results on nonLERFness of $\mathbb{Z}$-amalgamated groups in Subsection \ref{general}.
+In the proof of nonLERFness of $\pi_1(M_1\cup_{S^1}M_2)$, we actually only use machineary on hyperbolic $3$-manifolds for $M_1$ (the crucial ingredient is the virtual retract property of its geometrically finite subgroups), and do not have much requirement for $M_2$.
+So we will have some more general results on nonLERFness of $\mathbb{Z}$-amalgamated groups in Section \ref{general}.